OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-34.md

 ## 2 Chronicles 34:19

-When the king heard the words of the Law, he tore his clothes.
+Upon hearing the words of the Law, the king tore his clothes.

 ## 2 Chronicles 34:20